lugalu/SwiftDithering/README.md

 }
 ```
-the functions also have more accessible parameters, but for simplicity this example does not, for more details check the Sample/DitherTester/DitherControl and go to any of the retrivedDitheredImages
+the functions also have more accessible parameters, but for simplicity, this example does not, For more details check the Sample/DitherTester/DitherControl and go to any of the retrivedDitheredImages

 ## Plans And Features